Bayesian network 3D event reconstruction in the Cygno optical TPC for dark matter direct detection

+In this work we focus on the 3D reconstruction of short straight tracks, which are the expected signature of low-energy nuclear recoils induced by dark matter interactions.
+Our present goal is to demonstrate robust reconstruction of this topology, which provides the basis for future extraction of the track angle and, ultimately, the direction of the incoming particle.
+Such directionality would offer a powerful handle to discriminate dark matter from background.
+For this reason, the reconstruction algorithm is optimized for straight-track topologies.
+More sophisticated approaches could in principle be developed to recover more complex event shapes, such as those induced by longer electronic recoils, but this lies beyond the scope of the present work and represents a promising direction for future studies.

+Several collaborations pursue the development of gaseous TPCs for directional detection, such as NEWAGE~\cite{NEWAGE2015}, MIMAC~\cite{MIMAC2011}, DMTPC~\cite{DMTPC2011}, DRIFT~\cite{DRIFT2012}, all aiming to exploit track reconstruction to achieve sensitivity to the incoming WIMP direction.
+In addition to gaseous TPCs, R\&D efforts have also explored the possibility of exploiting columnar recombination in liquid argon to gain directional sensitivity, as pursued in the RED program associated with DarkSide~\cite{DarkSide20k:2025tes,Bondar2017}.
+Directional TPCs have also been proposed for neutrino physics~\cite{Lisotti:2024fco}, and for neutrinoless double-beta decay~\cite{NEXT:2012rto}.

-To achieve this, we develop a reconstruction algorithm based on probabilistic graphical models, namely Bayesian Networks (BN)~\cite{pearlbook, jensenbook, DAgostini:2003syq, kollerbook}, that infers the $(X,Y)$ position of ionization tracks on the GEM plane from PMT signals, and estimates the light emitted during the amplification process, and thus reconstructing the particle’s energy.
+To achieve a PMT-only 3D reconstruction, we develop a reconstruction algorithm based on probabilistic graphical models, namely Bayesian Networks (BN)~\cite{pearlbook, jensenbook, DAgostini:2003syq, kollerbook}, that infers the $(X,Y)$ position of ionization tracks on the GEM plane from PMT signals, and estimates the light emitted during the amplification process, thus reconstructing the particle’s energy.
 This information is combined with the $\Delta Z$ component extracted from the analysis of PMT waveforms, particularly their time profile.
-Once the 3D reconstruction from PMTs is obtained, it can be matched with the camera image, which provides superior $(X,Y)$ spatial resolution.
-This combination enables precise 3D reconstruction of the ionizing event.
-Merging these two independent measurements improves both spatial and energy resolution, significantly enhancing event characterization.
+Once the 3D reconstruction from PMTs is obtained, it can be matched with the camera image, which provides superior $(X,Y)$ spatial resolution and an independent energy measurement.
+This combination enables precise 3D reconstruction of the ionizing event and represents a promising path to further enhance the energy resolution, which will be quantitatively demonstrated in a forthcoming paper.
 This methodology marks an important advancement for directional dark matter detection, enabling precise identification of nuclear recoil tracks with improved spatial resolution.